 Building Your Stash of Backup Milk

 Before you go back to work you will want to get a backup supply of milk in your freezer.
 Don’t stress about this.
-It is
+It is back-up.

 When you work, you will pump one day, and that milk will be given the next day you are at work.